Accessibility Tools

 Knox Box Information

 Knox Boxes are secured boxes that only the Fire District has access to.
 The Box should contain access to a property, along with contact information.
 Knox Boxes are typically only required for fire access if a property has an installed fire protection system, like a monitored fire alarm or a fire sprinkler system.
+Knox Boxes are also encouraged for rescue as well.

 To order a Knox Box or a Knox Switch, please visit www.knoxbox.com.